 As the Winter Career Fair approaches on Feb.
 5, the Career and Life Design Center (CLDC) prepares staff and students to navigate the networking experience of the semester.

-As a way to keep up with the technology and automation that employers use nowadays, Lee explained that the software system also provides remote assistance to students in the form of mock interviews, communication tips and elevator pitch suggestions.
+As a way to keep up with the technology and automation that employers use nowadays, Lee explained that Big Interview also provides remote assistance to students in the form of mock interviews.

 Getting students to prepare and customize their experience by attending career fair prep events is still the most challenging part of the process but also the most gratifying, Lee explained.